MicrosoftDocs/dynamics-365-fraud-protection/content/integrate-real-time-api.md

 </ol>

 - POST request to
--   <Insert Base URL>/v1.0/merchantservices/events/purchase
+-   <Base URL>/v1.0/merchantservices/events/purchase
 -Headers
--   x-ms-correlation-id : <Guid> needs to be unique per request
+-   x-ms-correlation-id : GUID needs to be unique per request
 -   content-type : application/json
 -   Authorization : {Insert the token from previous step}
 -   x-ms-dfpenvid : {Insert the environment id of the target environment} -Body
 -   Get the sample Account Protection request body from the shared swagger (open with Integrate purchase APIs documented at: [swagger](https://dfpswagger.azurewebsites.net/index.html)

 ## Best Practices

 - A particular AAD Token remains valid for 60 minutes.
 We recommend caching it for a shorter duration and reusing it.